PatrickE94/pycalima/README.rst

   fan = Calima("MA:CC:AD:DR:ES:SS", "012345")
   print(fan.getAlias())

-Command line tool - NOTE THE FORKED cmdline tool RIGHT NOW IS NOT FULLY WORKING
+Command line tool
 -----------------
-The module includes a very simple commandline tool which prints all the characteristics of a fan and then the State every two seonds.
+Pretty useful commnd line tool which among other things can print all the characteristics of a fan.
 It can also search for available fans if you don't the MAC address.

 For more on using the tool, just run `calima -h`.